Our Story

 We are carpenters here, so we made it of leftover building materials.
 We started with the platform.
 We put a tent on the platform for the first season, then built the house and the suspension bridge. |

 In 2012, we booked a room in Brooklyn, NY, through Airbnb.
 It was a fantastic experience, but when we jumped aboard by listing the treehouse, we expected no one would come.
 We are hours from cities in a non-touristy area.
-The treehouse has no electricity, and, of greater concern to many, no plumbing.
+The treehouse had no electricity, and, of greater concern to many, no plumbing.
 Of even greater concern?
 No wifi.

-You need to carry your stuff a kilometre on a footpath.
-In winter, you need to build a fire in the woodstove and keep it going in the night. |
+You needed to carry your stuff a kilometre on a footpath.
+In winter, you needed to build a fire in the woodstove and keep it going in the night if you liked being warm at all... |

-Our best guests are leave-no-trace campers who leave the place as they found it, who pack out what they packed in, who use the firewood frugally, who respect the wildlife, and who don't mind what the weather throws at them. |
+Our best guests were leave-no-trace campers who left the place as they found it, who packed out what they packed in, who usee the firewood frugally, who respected the wildlife, and who didn't mind what the weather threw at them.
+In 2022 we closed the treehouse calendar.
+Our schedules didn't allow us to host.
+Then in 2023 the river rose to a historic high and destroyed the treehouse.
+It's okay.
+We had a good run! |